 Depending on your phone, you may need to download the Google Photos app manually.
 If you are using a relatively new phone, Google Photos will be installed by default.
 If not you can use the download link below.

 - Once downloaded, open the Google Photos App and sign in. (if you are using it for the first time, follow the setup process before continuing with the below steps)

 - From the panel on the left open Settings.

-- Next, tap on Backup & Sync and make sure you set it to enabled.
+- Next, tap on Backup & Sync and make sure you set it to Enabled.

-Next, you are probably also going to want to make sure you have changed the settings to only backup photos over WiFi (Unless you have some sort of crazy Mobile data plan or are rich….) you can do the same for videos as well.
-There is an option regarding backup during Roaming situations which is also worth considering since it’s something that's going to cost you a mint if you are on international rates.
+Next, you are probably also going to want to make sure you have changed the settings to only backup photos over WiFi (Unless you have some sort of crazy mobile data plan or are rich….) you can do the same for videos as well.
+There is also an option regarding backup during Roaming situations which is also worth considering since it’s something that's going to cost you a mint if you are on international rates.

 Note: Photos above 16 megapixels in resolution and videos higher than 1080p Full HD. will automatically be resized to 16megapixels and 1080p video.

 If you would like to use other services outside of Google to back up your information.
 You can try some of the following